 Problems are a call to action

 With all these problems, I love what I do even more.
 I have the problems of a lucky person.
 These are opportunities for personal and professional growth.
-I’m working on solving a nebulous problem: developing agile and relevant education in a world facing relentless pace of technological disruption.
+I’m working on solving a nebulous problem: developing agile and relevant education in a world facing a relentless pace of technological disruption.

 If you’re interested in our online classes, click the button below.